-The University of Vermont Medical Center is grappling with a sharp increase in the number of patients who come to the emergency room with a rare and life-threatening heart infection.
+The University of Vermont Medical Center is grappling with an increase in the number of patients who come to the emergency room with a rare and life-threatening heart infection.
 Doctors say the opiate crisis is to blame.

 In fiscal year 2013, the Burlington hospital treated nine people who contracted endocarditis after abusing drugs.
 In 2017, that number increased to 21."We're concerned about this at every level," said Dr. Stephen Leffler, chief population health and quality officer for the UVM Health Network.

 Curing the potentially fatal illness in drug abusers has proven challenging and expensive.
 Treatment for a single case can cost as much as $600,000.